 Should I Report?
-Yes!

 No Action is Okay

-Just because you report an act of academic dishonesty does not mean that Student Rights & Responsibilities is going to take punitive action against the student.
+Just because you report an act of academic dishonesty does not mean that Student Rights & Responsibilities is going to take additional punitive action against the student.
 We understand that each circumstance surrounding academic dishonesty is unique, and we will defer to the expertise of the reporting faculty member.
 In cases of No Action, we simply would like the information for records-keeping purposes.

 We want to collaborate with faculty members on these sensitive issues.
 We want to receive feedback on what works well within our process and what does not.
 We are very open, and we will defer to the faculty member's expertise in the area, if desired, or we will take the case up on our own, if desired.
-Ultimately, the goal of reporting, transparency, and collaboration is to creat a culture of integrity within our Cal Poly students.
+Ultimately, the goal of reporting, transparency, and collaboration is to create a culture of integrity within our Cal Poly students.